Correctional Officer

 My wife is applying to be a correctional officer here in California.
 I am a felon recently off probation from prison.
 Can she still gain employment there

-Asked by anthony almost 11 years ago
+Asked by anthony over 11 years ago

 Yes.
 There is no civil service regulation or law that prevents the hiring of the family of ex-felons to be correctional offiers.
 If you are, or even were, heavily gang involved that will possibly cause her to be looked at somewhat suspiciously for fear she may be a "mole" but it would not in and of itself prevent her from being hired.